What Are Adverbs of Probability?

 Adverbs of Probability: Structure

 But of course, there are some exceptions.
-Some are flat adverbs (also called bare adverbs or simple adverbs) and some are formed by a preposition + a noun phrase:
+Some of them are flat adverbs (also called bare adverbs or simple adverbs) and some others are formed by a preposition + a noun phrase:

 - for sure